avcoder/unit03-lesson07/slides.md

    - Draw lines to represent relationships between:
       - users to articles, users to comments, articles to comments, articles to tags
       - decide if relationship is one-to-one (1-to-1), one-to-many (1-to-N), many-to-many (N-to-N)
-      - if there is a 1-to-N or N-to-N relationship, decide if you should embed or reference which depends on *how you query your data* (what shape of JSON do you want to get back when fetched)
+      - if there is a 1-to-N or N-to-N relationship, decide if you should embed or reference which depends on *how you query your data* (ex: do you plan to query by users?
+IF so, don't embed users)
       - Compare your answer to this [video](https://www.youtube.com/watch?v=3GHZd0zv170#t=9m00s)